deminy/counit/README.md

 docker exec -ti $(docker ps -qf "name=swoole") sh -c "composer install -n"
 ```

-There are four containers started: a PHP container, a Swoole container, a Redis container, and a MySQL container.
-The
+There are five containers started: a PHP container, a Swoole container, a Redis container, a MySQL container, and a web
-PHP container doesn't have the Swoole extension installed, while the Swoole container has it installed and enabled.
+server.
+The PHP container doesn't have the Swoole extension installed, while the Swoole container has it installed and enabled.

 As said previously, test cases can be written in the same way as those for _PHPUnit_.
 However, to run time/IO related
 tests faster with _counit_, we need to make some adjustments when writing those test cases; these adjustments can be